lesiw/fs/docs/README.md

 When native support is unavailable, operations may provide fallback implementations:

-* `Append` falls back to opening the file and seeking to the end when unsupported.
+* `Append` falls back to reading the existing file and rewriting it with the new content appended when unsupported.
 * `Rename` falls back to copying and deleting when unsupported.
 * `Truncate` falls back to creating an empty file (size 0) or reading, removing, and recreating the file with adjusted size (non-zero) when unsupported.
 * `ReadDir` calls `Walk` with depth 1 when unsupported.
 * `Walk` recursively calls `ReadDir` when unsupported.
-* `TempDir` creates directories with random names when unsupported.
+* `Temp` creates temporary directories with random names when `TempDirFS` is unsupported.
 * Directory operations (trailing slash) use `archive/tar` when native tar commands aren't available.

 These fallbacks maintain code portability across implementations while allowing native optimizations.